 There may be visa implications for non-EU students (for example, the department may have to agree the dates of the stay up-front for a student to be able to obtain a visa), but provided the visit is for less than six months, an internship would fall within the conditions of the short-term visa route, which involves the department issuing a Certificate of Sponsorship (CoS).
 Such students coming on internships specifically to undertake research will need a Tier 5 visa; students coming on non-research internships or work placements a Tier 5 youth mobility scheme or Tier 5 internship scheme visa.
 To allow for visa processing times you should provide a minimum of 2 months' notice.

-As with students undertaking internships, masters level students are expected to stay for one term or less.
+As with students undertaking internships, masters level students are expected to stay for one term (up to 3 months) or less.

 Undergraduate level students